 The Early Years Learning Framework has been developed to ensure your child receives quality education programs in their early childhood setting.
 This is a vital time for them to learn and develop.
 The Framework's vision is for all children to experience play-based learning that is engaging and builds success for life.
-You can access the Early Years Learning Framework in English and other languages by using the QR code below.
+You can access the Early Years Learning Framework in English and other languages at https://docs.education.gov.au/node/2014.